 Ram Island Ledge Lighthouse

 Ram Island Ledge was an infamous source of repeated shipwrecks despite an iron spindle erected to alert sailors.
 When the enormous steamship Californian ran aground in 1900 at the spot, enough was enough and the US Congress released funds for a lighthouse.
-Granite from quarries on Vinalhaven was shipped south to Casco Bay, and by 1905 a functioning light station finally helped end the scourge of shipwrecks that Ram Island Ledge had tallied up.
-Only fifty or so years later the station was both electrified and automated as the long tradition of keepers manually tending to stations quickly ended with modern technology.
+Only fifty or so years later the Ram Island Ledge light station was both electrified and automated as the long tradition of keepers manually tending to stations quickly ended with modern technology.

 The oddest chapter of this lighthouse’s history came in 2010 when it was put on the market for sale to the general public.
 Local educational and non-profit organizations had passed on an offer to take over the lighthouse free of charge, and a surgeon based in Windham, Maine bought the property for $190,000.
 So far, it has not been converted into an AirBNB (and we’re all pretty surprised by that).